fileverse/walk-away/README.md

 - **Link Lock** – Contains the encrypted file key, which is decrypted using the link key.

 You can refer to [this code](https://github.com/fileverse/walk-away-ddocs/blob/c37548d4b5b380b3597ee7e336e19cf3aec10531/src/components/retrieve-section.jsx#L42) for more

-## How are comments linked to a file ?
-Comments are linked to a file by the ddoc’s portal address and ddocId.

-## How is a Comment Encrypted?
-A comment and its associated data are encrypted using a random AES key that is unique to each ddoc file.
-This AES key is then encrypted using the portal key, owner key, and link key to ensure secure access and controlled decryption.

 ## How is a Comment Decrypted?